Is Betting Over 2.50 Goals Profitable? A Comprehensive Analysis

 Writer, analyst, podcaster, Spurs fan.
 Three out of four is not bad.
 If there is a data angle, I will find it.

-With the dust now settled on another Premier League season, it is time to take stock of what has taken place across the course of nine frenetic months and although the main narrative will be Manchester City’s fifth league title in six years, there are plenty of other stories to be told.
+With the dust now settled on another Premier League season, it is time to take stock of what has taken place across the course of nine frenetic months and although the main narrative will be Manchester City’s sixth league title in seven years, there are plenty of other stories to be told.

 Stories that are not only found up and down the table, but the statistics that are connected to them and when it comes to statistics, this is where the worlds of football and betting are so neatly intertwined.